-There are many species of sharks which have beautiful patterns on their skin: the whale sharks (Rhincodon typus) with their blue and white spots and stripes, the wobbegongs (Family Orectolobidae) with their bands and whorls, and zebra aka leopard shark (Triakis semifasciatum) which changes from black and white stripes to yellow and black spots during maturity.
+There are many species of sharks which have beautiful patterns on their skin: the whale sharks (Rhincodon typus) with their blue and white spots and stripes, the wobbegongs (Family Orectolobidae) with their bands and whorls, and the zebra aka leopard shark (Stegostoma tigrinum), which changes from black and white stripes to yellow and black spots during maturity.
 Some sharks which live deep underwater have even developed more incredible colouration... with fluorescence.
 This allows them to glow in the dark!
 So why has this evolved?
 How does it benefit these little sharks?

 Meet the Mesmerising Chain Catshark